This will be an ongoing list, I fear.

 Are the mood swings, suidical ideation, and depression I’m experiencing in perimenopause worsened by my biological penchant for mood dysregulation and my history of BPD?
 Why are there no peer-reviewed articles about perimenopause and/or menopause and BPD?

-Did bleeding continually for a year — both metaphorically, in terms of the time, care, and money I conferred on another, and literally, due to endometriosis — sap me of physical energy like a hematic giving tree?
+Did bleeding continually for a year — both metaphorically, in terms of the time, care, and money I conferred on a job, and literally, due to endometriosis — sap me of physical energy like a hematic giving tree?
 Is that why my counselor says I’m suffering from exhaustion, or is there an underlying physical problem (that is, a physical problem apart from my lupus, endometriosis, and perimenopause)?
 Are women just destined to be tired?

 Why can’t I stop my night sweats despite being on HRT?